siddhi-244/hack_club_blogs/Ml_workshop_blog.md

 #  ML with python for beginners
   Hello myself Siddhi Satish Bhanushali,🎨🎨
-I am one of the hack club leads.You can connect with me on [LinkedIn](https://www.linkedin.com/in/siddhi-bhanushali-4178591b2).Being selected as a lead, I was so excited to start something new.As soon as I got selected, I started making a good team.
+I am one of the hack club leads.Being selected as a lead, I was so excited to start something new.As soon as I got selected, I started making a good team.
 And after that we all started thinking about how to start.
 Soon we came up with an idea and we decided to conduct a hands on workshop on Machine Learning with python for beginners.

 We started marketing about the session,we even took registrations through our website and we got a great response with 100+ registrations.
 The team got a boost due to this.